UMM-CSci-3601/backend-lab/LABTASKS.md

 - Merge the associated feature branch into master by accepting the (perhaps modified) pull request
 - Move the issue to the `Done` track (or, fee free to create more tracks as you see fit)
 - There are ways to automate the moves through the tracks based on what's happening in GitHub, but we won't look at that in detail for this lab.

+Now, you are ready to get started working on the coding part of this lab!

 ## The epics/features